 The consumer confidence indicator in the Euro Area fell to -4.8 in October 2021, from -4.0 in the previous month and broadly in line with market expectations of -5.0, a preliminary estimate showed.
 In the European Union as a whole, consumer sentiment fell by 0.9 points to -6.1. source: European Commission

 Consumer Confidence in the Euro Area averaged -9.96 points from 1985 until 2021, reaching an all time high of -1.40 points in May of 2000 and a record low of -23.60 points in March of 2009.
 This page provides the latest reported value for - Euro Area Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Consumer Confidence in Euro Area is expected to be -3.40 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Euro Area to stand at -2.60 in 12 months time.
-In the long-term, the Euro Area Consumer Confidence is projected to trend around -6.60 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Euro Area is expected to be -12.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Consumer Confidence is projected to trend around -8.00 points in 2022 and -3.00 points in 2023, according to our econometric models.